 - 3.1 This chapter includes a description of the proposed accounting approach for ToEEV.
-In general, the model is based on the following notions: - a) Transfers may fall within the proposed scope in full or partially.
-See paragraph 3.7 below for a discussion on whether an arrangement that includes both a ToEEV and a non-ToEEV component should be separated; - b) For transfers within the proposed scope that contain performance-related conditions or that are linked to an underlying activity, the ToEEV is recognised when the performance-related condition is being satisfied or when the underlying activity is performed see paragraph 3.15 below for a discussion of the recognition pattern when the underlying exchange affects the financial position and the financial performance differently; - c) For other transfers within the proposed scope that occur on a recurring basis the purpose of 'societal benefit' is used to support a progressive recognition over time. - 3.2 Appendix 2 presents a number of examples to illustrate the application of the model its scope, scope exceptions and proposals.
-For each fact pattern, EFRAG has also described the existing accounting treatment and how it may change under the revised Conceptual Framework issued in 2018.
+In general, the model is based on the following notions: - a) Transactions-Transfers may fall within the proposed scope in full or partially.
+See paragraph 3.7 below for a discussion on whether an arrangement-transaction that includes both a ToEEV and a non-ToEEV component should be separated; - b) For transactions transfers within the proposed scope that contain performancerelated conditions or that arises as a consequence of anare linked to an underlying activity of the resource-recipientexchange transaction, the ToEEV transaction is recognised when the performance-related condition is being satisfied or when the underlying transaction occursactivity is performed - see paragraph 3.15 below for a discussion of the recognition pattern when the underlying exchange affects the financial position and the financial performance differently; - c) For other transactions transfers within the proposed scope that occur on a recurring basis the purpose of 'societal benefit' is used to support a progressive recognition over time. - 3.2 Appendix 2 presents a number of examples to illustrate the application of the model its scope, scope exceptions and proposals.
+For each fact pattern, EFRAG has also described the existing accounting treatment and how it may change under the forthcoming-revised Conceptual Framework issued in 2018. - 3.3 For clarity, the steps are presented in successive order.
+For instance, a transaction transfer that meets the characteristics of both the first and second step shall be treated as described under the first step.